 履历片 (lǚ lì piàn)/Curriculum Vitae and other remarks. image

-Finally, to conclude, beyond the biological patchwork, the bipartite state, drowned between the cultural confusion between Far East and West, the permanent Intellectual giftedness and chronic dyssynchronist that I am in spite of everything, aspires to be like the great Meng Ke (孟轲), to believe in the innate goodness (人性善, rénxìng shàn) of the human species.
-Ah, yes.
+Finally, to conclude, beyond this biological patchwork, this bipartite statehood, immersed in the cultural confusions of the Far East and the West, the permanent HPI and chronic dyssynchronous person that I am still aspires to be like the great Meng Ke (孟轲): to believe in the innate goodness (人性善, rénxìng shàn) of humanity.
+Oh!
+Yes.
 Also.
-I've been practicing Wing Chun (16) since I was six.
+I have been practicing Wing Chun (16) since I was six years old.

 6: https://www.moe.gov.sg/education-in-sg/our-programmes/gifted-education/overview